 Even the most inspiringly crafted and eloquently delivered content is unlikely to improve results without equal thought given to how leaders will be supported in implementing new management practices.
 How often have all us heard an inspirational speaker or attended a great educational program, only to return to the office to be greeted with 100 new emails, 10 new operational “fires” and a host of personnel issues?
 Our best intentions for change quickly evaporate.

 Change is hard, even for those of us who consider ourselves innovative and open to new ideas.
 Unless we have the structure and tools to facilitate and sustain change, it likely won’t happen.

-Several years ago, we were working with a major corporation to develop a new approach to frontline supervisor development and training.
+Several years ago, we were working with a major corporation to develop a new approach to frontline supervisor development.
 Everyone was extremely happy as we reviewed the feedback from our pilot program.
 But as I watched reactions, I could tell one of the directors was thinking intently about next steps.
 “I love all of this,” she commented.
 “But how will we know that supervisors are actually doing all of these things to improve staff engagement?”

 Aha!
 That powerful insight was the inspirational seed for building our structured follow-up approach and related software platform.
 We designed these tools to help managers more easily adopt and sustain the evidence-based practices that lead to better results.
 MyTEAM® helps managers more consistently and effectively connect with staff and patient/customers to improve the care experience and work environment.